hirosystems/docs/docs/example-apps/billboard.md

 ## Running a local Stacks blockchain

 The billboard project demonstrates a powerful feature of Clarinet: the Stacks local DevNet.
 DevNet allows you to run a local Stacks blockchain with the full PoX consensus mechanism (and simulated stacking) active.
-To accomplish this, Clarinet orchestrates a suite of Docker containers that run a mock Bitcoin node, a Stacks node, a Stacks API node, and a local instance of the Stacks explorer.
+To accomplish this, Clarinet orchestrates a suite of Docker containers that run a mock Bitcoin node, a Stacks node, a Stacks API node, and a local instance of the Explorer.
 You may also choose to enable a local instance of the Bitcoin explorer.

 In a terminal window, from the root of the billboard project repository, run `clarinet integrate` to bring up the local DevNet.
 The DevNet interface window displays a summary of the DevNet and a block explorer.
 It takes several minutes for the local DevNet to launch.
 When the DevNet has launched, the `bitcoin-node`, `stacks-node`, `stacks-api-node`, and `stacks-explorer` containers will all have green status.